evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 report
 ```

-Here is how the Scatter Plot will look:
+Here is how the Scatter Plot in this Report will look:

 ![RegressionPredictedVsActualScatter()](../.gitbook/assets/reports/metric_regression_predvsactual_scatter_agg-min.png)